If You Find This Valuable, Please Share:

 In this hyperreal world, the only way to thrive is to actively resist the oversaturation of meaningless Noise.
 Then, and only then, can your authentic self shine through.

+PART IV.
 The Battle for Control of Your Mind

 Every action you take depends on one thing: where you aim your attention.